 Directors' Personal Guarantees

-Directors of companies are often requested by banks to provide personal guarantees for sums lent to companies which they control.
+Directors of companies are often requested by banks to provide personal guarantees for sums lent to companies which they control: ie director's guarantees.

 - A director of a company might personally guarantee to the bankers of the company that all the loans of the company will be paid by the company.

-If the company defaults on payments or becomes insolvent, the bank can look to the director to repay the loans given to the company, on the strength of the personal guarantee.
+If the company defaults on payments or becomes insolvent, the bank can look to the director to repay the loans given to the company, on the strength of the director's guarantee.

 - A company director might give a performance guarantee to a service provider to the company that some state of affairs will exist throughout a contract between the service provider and the company.
 This is a “see to it” guarantee.